renewerner1/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Std. deviation of body acceleration jerk (derivation of the acceleration in time) in the X, Y and Z directions:

-            + timeBodyAccelerometerJerkStandardDeviationX
+            + timeBodyAccelerometerJerkStandardDevX
-            + timeBodyAccelerometerJerkStandardDeviationY
+            + timeBodyAccelerometerJerkStandardDevY
-            + timeBodyAccelerometerJerkStandardDeviationZ
+            + timeBodyAccelerometerJerkStandardDevZ

 Avg. body angular velocity in the X, Y and Z directions: